 Maintaining your dentures will help them to last longer, and allow you to you feel more confident that they are looking their best.
-If you’d like to improve your false teeth care routine, here are some simple tips to help:
+If you’d like to improve your denture care routine, here are some simple tips to help:

 - When cleaning your dentures, do so over a towel or bowl of water for a soft landing in case you drop them.

-- For a deep clean, you may like to use a denture cleansing tablet such as Polident, which will kills 99.9% of odour-causing bacteria* whilst following three steps: soaking, brushing and rinsing.
+- For a deep clean, you may like to use a denture cleanser tablet such as those offered in the Polident range, which will ensure 99.9% of odour-causing bacteria are eliminated* whilst following three steps: soaking, brushing and rinsing.

 - After soaking, brushing your dentures with a soft bristle toothbrush will remove any debris.
 You should then rinse your dentures thoroughly.
 You should always follow the pack instructions and if so, the process will leave your dentures feeling fresh and help keep plaque and tartar at bay.

-- Using a denture adhesive such as Polident can help seal out food so it doesn’t get stuck under your dentures.
+- Using a denture adhesive such as Polident can help seal out food particles so it doesn’t get stuck under your dentures and cause irritation.

 - It’s important to leave your dentures fully immersed in water when not wearing them, so they don’t dry out.

-You should make sure to brush your natural teeth twice a day with a fluoride toothpaste, as well as floss to remove food particles and plaque from between teeth, and the gum line.
-Changing your toothbrush regularly is important and this should be done every three to four months, when the bristles begin to lose their shape.
+You should make sure to brush your natural teeth twice a day with a fluoride toothpaste, as well as using interdental aids like floss, brushes etc to remove food particles and plaque from between teeth, and the gum line.
+Changing your toothbrush regularly is important and this should be done every three to four months, when the bristles begin to lose their shape .
 Speak to your dentist if you have any questions about brushing your natural teeth.

 Your new dentures can help you feel more confident when it comes to speaking, eating and smiling.
 Looking after your dentures just as you would your natural teeth can go a long way in keeping them in their best condition – meaning a clean and healthy mouth and a happier you.